 The partner who is not depressed, however, is in a completely different headspace.
 He or she wants to be a loving source of support.

 In therapy we see them asking for tips, tools, and coping strategies.
 Their relationship is being impacted on a daily basis because their partner has become a shadow of their former self.

 Each partner is on a distinctly different path, but they are both, in their own ways, trying to get to the same place.
 They both may complain that their needs are not being met – but there is an obvious reason why.
 Depression is massively impacting them both.

 These research findings say that the combination of depression and relational insecurity can be predictive of the degree of avoidance behavior, and has implications for “best practices” for improving safety and a more intimate connection between partners.
 The researchers conclude that the tendency to avoid intimate conversation is perhaps the key area where couples therapy can help couples better navigate the treatment of depression while maintaining a higher level of marital intimacy and connection.

 1. Unhappy in your marriage?
 That alone may have a huge impact on your degree of depression.
 Couples with frequent disagreement or arguments are 10 to 25 times more likely to experience depression than marriages that are not as conflictual.

 3. If marriage discord remains high, treating the depressed partner in a vacuum is unlikely to be effective.

 4. 50% of women taking one particular anti-depressant medication reported that their marital arguments contributed significantly to their feelings depressed.

-5. When couple struggling with depression and marital conflict stop avoiding their issues, and entered couples therapy, they often report that the depression improves as well.
+5. When a couple struggling with depression and marital conflict stop avoiding their issues and entered couples therapy, they often report that the depression improves as well.